mishamyrt/Lilex/README.md

 ## Weight

 There are 6 font weights available in Lilex, ranging from Thin to Bold.
-In addition, a variation font is available.
+In addition, a variable font is available.

 <img src="./images/styles@2x.png">